Ephigenia/franklin/README.md

 	* Also added a very simple and static Log class that logs the results of all tests when in DEBUG_DEBUG or larger, modify your Franling::$debug if you want to surpress the messages.
+	* Fixed bug where chart was not rendered when chart title inclueded a quotation mark, now escaped with urlencode

 * 2010-06-16
 	* Added Test that records the number of facebook group members